Cricket history timeline

 c1770Modern bat shape comes into being.

-1772Hampshire XI v England – first recognised first class match.
+1772Hampshire XI v England – the first recognised first-class match.
 Hampshire, essentially the Hambledon team, win the game.

 1787MCC formed.
 The club some became the major force in the game and still determines the laws.